rodriguessdeyson/pid-tuner/README.md

 ### 4. Internal Model Control (IMC)

-The Internal Model Control (IMC) tuningModel method is a model-based approach to PID tuningModel, where the controller is designed based on an internal model of the process.
+The Internal Model Control (IMC) tuning model method is a model-based approach to PID tuning model, where the controller is designed based on an internal model of the process.
 The primary goal of IMC is to provide robust and stable control, even in the presence of process uncertainties and disturbances.
 It is commonly used in industrial applications due to its simplicity and effectiveness.

 |    IMC         | Kp            |Ki                           |  Kd |~  |